richnetdesign/pinebook-pro-fedora-installer/README.md

 * polkit
 * btrfs-progs

-## Installing and using from gitlab:
+## Installing and using from github:

 To use this script, please make sure that the following is correct: